 What happens to your heart when you fall in love?

-According to one study out of Syracuse University, a chemical release occurs when the brain sends a signal to the adrenal gland.
+According to a 2010 Syracuse University study, the release of the chemicals occur when the brain sends a signal to the adrenal gland.
 The gland releases hormones of adrenaline, dopamine and norepinephrine into the body.

 This adrenaline rush is responsible for the fast heartbeat, while the dopamine is responsible for creating the feelings of excitement.
 Typical signs of falling in love include increased heart rate, sweating and flushed cheeks.

 “There are no known risks to the heart from falling in love,” says Dr. Dory Jarzabkowski, a cardiologist with Advocate Heart Institute at BroMenn Medical Center in Normal, Ill.
 “We do know married people live longer than single, divorced or separated people.
 The only risk is that your heart has to be strong enough for sexual activity.”